MozillaFoundation/engineering-handbook/dev-env.md

 # Development Environment

 ## Environment variables
+* npm start / npm test all apps
 * non-sensitive configuration should be committed to github
-* default configuration should reflect local dev environment
+* default configuration should reflect local dev environment +
+   * attempt to connect to database
 * configuration should be documented in docs
-* interactive prompt? is that overkill?
-* AWS: automate testing of credentials
+* AWS: standard naming conventions
 * format standards:
     * types?
-    * `EXPORT`
+    * linting?
     * error reporting

 ## How do we manage external dependencies?
 * All major services should be deployed on staging with CORS enabled/all origins enabled
 * Front end apps should be run without running any dependencies
 * Services that depend on other services should be able to use staging/dev instances: how do we generate access keys?
+* justify native dependencies - contributor cost

 ## Front end environment
 * use environment matrix on travis to test/deploy different builds